 DrawText

-With the display list filled out, we need the paint
+With the display list filled out, we need to draw each graphics

 :